pulumi/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 ### Using a Program object

 It is also possible to supply a Pulumi YAML program directly as a Kubernetes resource.
+A Program resource is a Pulumi YAML program, wrapped up as a Kubernetes object.
+The reference for the [Program custom resource definition][] details the wrapping; the [reference for Pulumi YAML][] gives all the fields that are part of the program itself.

+[Program custom resource definition]: https://github.com/pulumi/pulumi-kubernetes-operator/blob/master/docs/programs.md
+[reference for Pulumi YAML]: https://www.pulumi.com/docs/reference/yaml/

 Here is an example as a YAML file:

 ```yaml
 ---